clarissalimoa/pokemon-app/README.md

-Pokemon App
+## Pokemon App

-This is ReactJS app with Next.js framework.
+This is a ReactJS app with Next.js framework.
 The features of this app including Pokemons list, Pokemon's detail, catch a Pokemon, and user's catched Pokemons list.
+Tech used in this app:

+- Next.JS (ReactJS, Typescript)
+- Chakra UI
+- Apollo client for GraphQL

 ## Running the App Locally